Tuuben/rentadoge-graphql/README.md

 ### Bonus: Run mock mutation to populate your database with placeholder data in staging

-# go to /graphql and run:
+go to localhost:3000/graphql and run this mutation:

 ```
   mutation {